Stability versus instability: The human body is unstable and made for movement. Part 1

 Our lack of stability also means that the moment a human moves from a standing position to any other position, its center of gravity moves with it and changes location as illustrated in the graph below.
 The center of gravity is the balance point of the body around which all weight is equal, that is, the center of our weight mass.

-The body, especially our limbs, compensate immediately when we move, bend, run, climb a hill or turn around to keep us and our center of gravity in balance.
+The body, especially our limbs, compensate immediately when we move, bend, run, climb a hill or turn around, to keep us and our center of gravity in balance.
 The body is automatically looking for its equilibrium.
 For instance, if a person is carrying a heavy suitcase in their left hand, the head and upper torso will shift a little to the right to compensate for the weight and to keep the center of gravity above the feet.
-You can see how the body adjusts in the diagram below.
+You can see how the body adjusts in the diagram below :

 To keep our body weight aligned above our feet while moving requires a lot of mobility in our torso, spine, and limbs.
 This act of compensation happens naturally as long as the body is healthy and normally organised.
 If you want to try this out, stand up and start making a big circle with your pelvis.
-You will note that the head moves in the opposite direction of the pelvis and that your arms and torso compensate for the change in your alignment so that you remain balanced.
+You will note that the head moves in the opposite direction to the pelvis and that your arms and torso compensate for the change in your alignment so that you remain balanced.
 If your weight would no longer be balanced above your feet you would fall.

-You can experiment with all these principles in the video lesson called: “The Human body: Some principles of movement”.
+You can experiment with all these principles in my video lesson called: “The Human body: Some principles of movement”.
 You can also learn about the base of support in sitting, in my video lesson: “Better sitting in 10 minutes”.